 A second sword

 There are two specialized Sergeant of Armsmen fields.
 One is the Infantry branch and members desiring this path will need a pole ax/halberd and a dagger added to their personal gear.
 The other area of specialty is that of archery.
-Members will need to obtain an approved bow and will be instructed on the arrow modification procedures for creating NUSF “Safe Arrows.”
+Members will need to obtain an approved bow and utilize approved A.O.C.
+European Martial Arts Safe Arrows, or S.C.A. legal combat arrows that are safe for melee training.
 This allows archers to take part in freestyle combat training and tournament team competitions as a vital part of a combined arms tactical system.
 Members may decide which of these two sergeant ranks they wish to train in, but it is encouraged that members train in both areas of specialty to increase their knowledge and experience.

-Lieutenant and Higher Levels:
+Scholar and Higher Levels: